Ex-wife of Missouri Senate candidate Eric Greitens accuses him of domestic violence in court documents

 “He said Dad had hit him; however, Eric said they were roughhousing and it had been an accident,” Sheena Greitens said in the document.
 The tooth, she added, later died and had to be removed.

+Eric Greitens’s campaign manager Dylan Johnson accused Sheena Greitens of being emotionally abusive and of launching “what is clearly a politically-motivated attack against him.”
+Eric Greitens is filing for full custody of his children, Johnson said in a statement.

-“This attack is nothing more than a sad attempt to force a father to yield custody of his children to a deranged individual,” an attorney for Eric Greitens said in a statement.
+“This attack is nothing more than a sad attempt to force a father to yield custody of his children to a deranged individual,” Johnson said.

 Sheena and Eric Greitens were divorced in March 2020.